pallets/flask/docs/api.rst

    A special decorator that informs a click callback to be passed the script info object as first argument.
 This is normally not useful unless you implement very special commands like the run command which does not want the application to be loaded yet.
-This can be combined with the :func:`without_appcontext` decorator.

 .. autodata:: run_command